sunghunkwag/Advanced-AI-Meta-Cognition-System/README.md

 ## Core Philosophy: The Inner Eye

-Unlike V3.5, which acted based on immediate intuition, **V4.0** possesses the ability to **simulate the future** in its mind before acting in reality.
+Unlike previous versions, which acted based on immediate intuition, this system possesses the ability to **simulate the future** in its mind before acting in reality.

 ### 🧠 System 1: Intuition (Fast)
 - **Mechanism:** `ActionDecoder` (Policy Network)